Akari Takahashi

 Dear Supporters of Friends of UTokyo, Inc. (FUTI):

 I hope this message finds you well.
-Since its inception in 2007, the Friends of UTokyo, Inc. (FUTI) has been providing excellent opportunities to a number of highly talented students from the US and Japan through FUTI’s short-term (summer) scholarships, as well as to many promising UTokyo alumni through mid- to long-term scholarships.
+Since its inception in 2007, Friends of UTokyo, Inc. (FUTI) has been providing excellent opportunities to a number of highly talented students from the US and Japan through FUTI’s short term (summer) scholarships, as well as to many promising UTokyo alumni through mid- to long-term scholarships.
 These scholarships have undoubtedly made substantial impacts on the lives and career development of outstanding UTokyo students and alumni, as well as students of leading US universities in science, technology, arts, economics, the humanities, etc., as potential next-generation leaders in the world.
-In this context, I would like to express my heartfelt gratitude to the late Professor Hisashi Kobayashi, the late Mr. Masatoshi Ito and the late Dr. Chihiro Kanagawa, who passed away this spring for their invaluable contributions to FUTI’s establishment and operations.
-I should also mention that FUTI added a new scholarship, “Hsun Kwei & Aiko Takizawa Chou Scholarship”, for mid- to long-term studies, as the first scholarship fund established with the UTokyo New York Office (UT NYO) to fulfill our mission this year.
+As I reported last year, FUTI added a new scholarship, “Hsun Kwei & Aiko Takizawa Chou Scholarship”, for mid- to long-term studies, as the first scholarship fund, established with the UTokyo New York Office (UT NYO), to fulfill our mission this year.
+We awarded this new scholarship to 5 UTokyo graduates.

-The world is facing many serious problems, e.g., natural disasters induced by climate change, pandemic diseases, rise of autocracy, brutal wars in Ukraine/Russia, Israel/Palestine, increasing number of migrants, a widening gap between the wealthy and the poor, etc. Therefore, the cultivation of the next-generation leaders, who are resilient and can find solutions to these issues, is evermore essential for us, which is exactly the mission of FUTI.
+The world is facing many serious problems, e.g., natural disasters induced by climate change, exemplified by very recent devastation by hurricanes in Florida, North Carolina, etc., pandemic diseases, rise of autocracy, brutal wars in Ukraine/Russia, Israel/Palestina, Israel/Lebanon-Iraq, etc., increasing number of migrants, a widening gap between the wealthy and the poor, etc. Th-erefore, the cultivation of the next-generation leaders, who are resilient and can find solutions to these issues, is evermore essential for us, which is exactly the mission of FUTI.

 I would like to extend my sincere thanks to all those who have supported FUTI’s mission to foster the global leaders of tomorrow, and ask for your continued support.
-I also would like to call upon each and every friend and patron who endorse FUTI’s mission for continued support in order for us to sustain and enrich FUTI’s Programs through 2024 and beyond.
-For further information on FUTI’s organization and activities, please see the 2022 Annual Report.
+I also would like to call upon each and every friend and patron who endorse FUTI’s mission for continued support in order for us to sustain and enrich FUTI’s Programs through 2025 and beyond.
+For the various activities of FUTI, please take a look at our 2023 Annual Report here.

 Please visit friendsofutokyo.org/donate for online and postal donations.
 In the donation form, you are encouraged to specify to which program your donation will be applied.